8fold/php-shoop/README.md

 # 8fold Shoop for PHP

-8fold Shoop is a horizontally-consistent interface into PHP, whereas PHP is described as a vertically-consistent interface into C.
+Shoop is a horizontally-consistent interface into PHP, whereas PHP could be described as a vertically-consistent interface into C.

 An oft cited criticism of PHP is its inconsistent API.
 PHP's creator, [Rasmus, has explained it](https://youtu.be/Qa_xVjTiOUw) this way (paraphrased):

 > PHP is perfectly consistent, just not the way you expect.
 It's vertically consistent.
 So, for every function in PHP,  if you look at what's underneath it, the `libc` function under some of the string functions, for example, the argument order and naming matches what they're built upon.
 So, there's not consistency horitzontally, but there's perfect consistency vertically digging down into the stack.

-If you are familiar with and use classes form [Illuminate Support](https://laravel.com/api/5.5/Illuminate/Support.html) portion of Laravel or some of the [Symfony Components](https://symfony.com/doc/current/components/index.html), you're familiar with this desire and other solutions to the same horizontally inconsistent API problem.
+If you use classes from the [Illuminate Support](https://laravel.com/api/5.5/Illuminate/Support.html) portion of Laravel or some of the [Symfony Components](https://symfony.com/doc/current/components/index.html), you're familiar with the desire for horizontally consistent APIs problem (even beyond PHP itself).

-Shoop's approach emphasizes, in no particular order:
+The primary goals for Shoop, in no particular order:

-* Human-readability: Chaining methods and applying filters should result in a relatively easy to follow sentence-like structure.
-* Ubiquitous naming across types: Fluent Shoop types should minimize type-specific methods whenever possible.
-Filter functions should have a rational output across all supported PHP types.
-* Immutability: With few exceptions related to using PHP interfaces, Methods and Filters return new instances of types, not a mutated variation of the same instance.
-* Type-safety: Methods use Filters, Filters specify the PHP type whenever possible, without limiting flexibility.
-* `null` is not a type and does not exist (this is the basis for why arrays start at 1, not 0, because 0, null, and false are synonymous in Shoop).
+* Human-readable (approachable): PHP is pretty accessible to new developers who maybe don't have a computer science background; Shoop continues this theme.
+* Syntactically and semantically light: PHP is understandably heavy on syntax (special characters to help the parser) and semantically expansive when it comes to capabilities (short function names, but many of them).
+We review Filters and capabilities based on production need, not gut feel and "because we can."
+* Ubiquity across types: We favor a small number of filters that can then be minimally configured using arguments.
+* Immutable: Whenever possible, we return new instances and values as opposed to altering the state.
+* Type-safe: The flexibility of Shoop means we don't check types every step along the way, but do check types before returning the result of a request.
+* DRY (don't repeat yourself): We strive to leverage capabilities already available in Shoop rather than implementing PHP solutions; most of the Filters came from developing a different Filter.
+* Let nothing mean nothing (the most opinionated piece): We spend a lot of time accounting for, and working around, things that represent nothing. `null` is arguably the most known thing that represents nothing, Shoop doesn't use nor account for `null`. `0` and `false` also represent nothing and, as such, is why Shoop Arrays start with `1`, not `0`.

 While this immplementation is language-specific, the fundamental concepts, patterns, and naming strive to be language agnostic.